SumoLogic/sumologic-documentation/docs/dashboards/get-started/add-dashboard-link.md

 Threat data provided by the GuardDuty provides a lot of data into threats you are facing.
 With a linked dashboard, we can drill down into one particular threat to understand it better.

-For example we can modify the  default Amazon GuardDuty - Threat Details Benchmark dashboard of the GuardDuty app, making the threatName column a link to threatDetails.
+For example, we can modify the  default Amazon GuardDuty - Threat Details Benchmark dashboard of the GuardDuty app, making the threatName column a link to threatDetails.

 ![image1.png](/img/dashboards/amazon-guarddog.png)